The Speed to Length Ratio

 Displacement to Length Ratio:

-The ‘Displacement to Length Ratio’ (DLR) is used to compare the relative mass of displacement boats no matter what their length.
+The deeper of the hollow between the bow and stern wave the heavier the boat therefore more resistance to forward motion.
+Here the ‘Displacement to Length Ratio’ (DLR) is used to compare the relative mass of displacement boats no matter what their length.

 A DLR less than 200 is indicative of a racing sailboat.
 Here the depth of the hollow between the bow and stern wave would be shallow, whereas the depth of the hollow of a hull with a DLR greater than 300 would be deeper.

-In other words, the higher DLR more water has to moved out of the way as the hull moves forward.
+In other words, the higher the DLR more water has to moved as the hull moves forward.
 Moving more water requires more energy from either the Sailplan or Engine.

 The following ‘Displacement to Length’ chart indicates the type of sailboat design that would result according to it weight alone.